 Panorama also has systems in place for helping family ranchers meet requirements for USDA Certified Organic status.

-“Panorama’s mission is to help family ranchers make organic grass-fed and finished cattle ranching a viable economic strategy,” said Mack Graves, CEO of Panorama Meats.
+“Panorama’s mission is to help family ranchers make organic grass-fed and finished cattle ranching a viable economic strategy,” said Mack Graves, Senior Advisor for Panorama Meats.
 “We are also committed to helping our rancher partners employ systems to protect delicate rangelands for future generations.”

 In June 2010, Panorama unveiled a new North Bay Super-local Beef program that brings Panorama beef raised on its Marin County, Napa County and Sonoma County ranches directly to Whole Foods stores in those three counties.
 Panorama is working to develop similar programs involving its family ranchers in other parts of the country.